technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

-In this Hands On section, the agent has been started automatically for you.

 1. Navigate to the Datadog Integrations page and install the etcd integration.
 1. Install the Helm chart using the helm install command: `helm install datadogagent --set datadog.apiKey=$DD_API_KEY --set datadog.appKey=$DD_APP_KEY -f k8s-yaml-files/values.yaml stable/datadog`{{execute}}.
 1. Now run the Datadog agent status command to verify that etcd metrics are being collected.
 As you can see there is a problem.
 By the way, here is a way to run that exec command without having to figure out the name of the agent pod, since there is only one agent running. `k get pod -l app=datadogagent -o jsonpath="{.items[0].metadata.name}"`{{execute}} will show us the current name of that pod, so `k exec $(k get pod -l app=datadogagent -o jsonpath="{.items[0].metadata.name}") agent status`{{execute}} will run agent status with that pod name automatically.
 If you get `error: unable to upgrade connection: container not found ("agent")`, then the pod isn't ready yet.
 Run `k get pods`{{execute}} to see their current status.